stevefinch/CS261_Handbook/heap.md

 * **getMin/getMax/pop**: return the minimum value stored in the structure (max for Max Heap).
   * O(1), constant time to return the value.
 O(log(n)) to pop the value (return and also delete).
 GetMin is simply return the root of the heap so O(1).
 For pop when the root is removed the last leaf is moved to the root.
 Then bubble down is used to move it to the correct position.
 The height of the heap is log(n) so bubble down will might have log(n) swaps which makes the complexity O(log(n))
 * **insert**: add a a value the structure
-  * O(log(n)), constant time.
+  * O(log(n)), log time.
 The new value is placed in the first open leaf on the last row.
 Then bubble up is used to put it into the correct location.
 This could be as many as log(n) swaps, so the complexity is O(log(n)).

 # Use Cases